-While the eyes are generally capable of cleaning themselves, a person may need to clean them manually in certain circumstances.
-If a chemical or foreign object gets in the eye, it is crucial to act fast and flush it out to prevent further damage.
+While the eyes are usually capable of cleaning themselves, a person may need to clean them manually in some circumstances.
+If a chemical or foreign object gets in the eye, someone should quickly flush it out to prevent further damage.

 Usually, tears help clean the eyes every time a person blinks.
 However, tears may be unable to remove some foreign particles or dangerous chemicals quickly enough.
 When cleaning the eye, it may be advisable to have someone call the emergency services or prepare to take them to the hospital if the injury or irritation is severe.